djlabbe/CarSoftwareXJ11/README.md

 * [userguide.pdf]

 ### Todos
+ - Make contact refresh to current user's list on new login.
+ - Improve "add-contact" formatting.
+Save all Call.numbers with or without "-" regardless of whether dialed or a contact.
+ - Either enforce exact 10 digit phone numbers, or fix format checking for shorter numbers.
  - Design test cases and test everything!
  - Work on other deliverables - analysis documents in particular.